Shareholders offer to take China's Noah Education private

-Dec 24 Chinese education company Noah Education Holdings Ltd said it received an offer from some shareholders to take the company private for about $105 million.
+Chinese education company Noah Education Holdings Ltd NED.N said it received an offer from some shareholders to take the company private for about $105 million.

 A consortium of shareholders, including MSPEA Education Holding, an affiliate of Morgan Stanley's Asia private equity arm, offered $2.80 per American Depositary Share, representing a premium of about 24 percent to the stock's Monday close.